This article will help you:

 2. Track candidates and reports on the Checkr Dashboard

-Once you order the background check, the candidate takes the next step in the process.
-If you used the invitation link workflow, the candidate will do a few things:
+Once you order the background check, the candidate takes the next steps in the process:

 - Enter their PII (see "What information are applicants required to provide for their background check?")

 - Submit additional information if an exception occurs.
-For more information, see the section below or "How can applicants submit documents for additional verification?"
+An exception is when Checkr can't proceed with the background check until we receive additional documentation.
+For more information, see "How can applicants submit documents for additional verification?"

 All user roles can track candidates and reports as they process.